kalidation/iExec-mail/README.md

 - clone the project
 - npm install
 - npm run dev to run the project in dev mode
-- npm run test to run all tests

 ## 2. Tools and tech